Alignment-Lab-AI/Our-Projects/README.md

 ## live training system

-an online learning framework making use of ROME, MEMIT, and various other research weve conducted allowing users to give a personality to a model and train it gradually over time through various one shot training steps punctuated by sentiment analysis enhanced self supervized training over user/model chat data
+an online learning framework making use of ROME, MEMIT, and various other research weve conducted allowing users to give a personality to a model and train it gradually over time through various one shot training steps punctuated by sentiment analysis enhanced self supervised training over user/model chat data

 ## The Ecosystem

-an all in one modular framework to allow users to have a composablbe api system interoperable with our host of projects entirely locally.
+an all in one modular framework to allow users to have a composable api system interoperable with our host of projects entirely locally.

 ## Sparsity stack

-A singular location where we compose the variety of research and tools weve gained or developed for operating models with a minimal amount of hardware and a minimal amount of performance loss
+A singular location where we compose the variety of research and tools we've gained or developed for operating models with a minimal amount of hardware and a minimal amount of performance loss

 ## more soon!